 Kathleen Vandenborre-Lein holds a degree in economics(K.U.Leuven, Belgium; MBA Univ of Chicago), and has worked for several international companies (Maroquinerie Delvaux) and Foundations related to educational and entrepreneurial topics.

-She joined the Red Pencil International team in 2017, and is in charge of the development and follow-up of the partnerships (financial sponsors, partners who help us promote Arts Therapy).
+She joined the Red Pencil (International) team in 2017 and is in charge of the development and follow-up of partnerships (financial sponsors and partners who help us promote arts therapy).

 Project Leader, Belgium,